BlueberryMC/Blueberry/CONTRIBUTING.md

 # Contributing to Blueberry

-If you have been contributed to PaperMC/Paper, these steps may be familiar to you.

 ## Requirements
-To get started with PRing changes, you'll need the following software:
+To get started with PRing changes, you'll need the following software (for now, at least):
+- IDE (not required but highly recommended)
 - git
 - patch
-- JDK 8+ (You can also use [AdoptOpenJDK](https://adoptopenjdk.net/))
+- JDK 17+ (If you do not have one, you can download from here: [Adoptium](https://adoptium.net/))
 - maven
+- Bash

 ## Directories (Subprojects)
 - `Blueberry-API` - APIs for Blueberry-Client (Includes `MagmaCube`)